 South Yorkshire Climate Alliance Retrofit Campaign

-Help us by signing our petition asking the Mayor of South Yorkshire to find the funds to retrofit South Yorkshire homes in fuel poverty now
+Our petition - asking the Mayor of South Yorkshire to find the funds to retrofit South Yorkshire homes in fuel poverty now - has now closed.

 What is retrofitting and why is it essential in the fight against climate change?